Predoctoral Internship Program Frameworks

 The internship is committed to provide opportunities to support the personal and professional development of the interns.
 Seminars, trainings, and supervision offer numerous opportunities for self-reflection on current and prior learning and life experiences.
 Students will be invited, but not required, to reflect on the development of their own world view, including personal data or experiences, in order to understand their impact on case conceptualizations, interventions, multicultural awareness, therapeutic relationships, and functioning within their roles at Student Counseling Services.
 Staff are professional and respectful of the intern’s privacy, and in addressing clinical performance and client welfare.

 The Internship Training Program functions in a manner consistent with the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct (2002, including 2010 amendments), Standard 7.04: Student Disclosure of Personal Information.

 Communication with Home Departments

 We follow the Council of Chairs of Training Councils’ “Voluntary Guidelines for Communication between Graduate Programs and Internship Programs.”
-These guidelines are to enhance communication between Student Counseling Services and the graduate program, and to facilitate successful completion of the training year.
 To this end, the Training Director (TD) will be in contact with the faculty of the graduate program throughout the year, and copies of the formal evaluation will be sent to the graduate program at the end of each semester.
 Interns will be consulted about communications in the spirit of openness and support for professional development.